AMERICAN LEADERSHIP ACADEMY

 10. The collection of money associated with fundraisers for school-sponsored activities will comply with the school’s cash receipting policies.

 11. The expenditure of any public funds associated with fundraisers for school-sponsored activities will comply with the school’s cash disbursement policies.

 12. Properly approved school-sponsored activities may use the school’s name, facilities, and equipment and utilize ALA employees and other resources to supervise, promote, and otherwise staff the activity or fundraiser.

 13. School-sponsored activities must comply with all fee approval and fee waiver provisions established in Utah Code and Utah State Board of Education rules.

-d.
-All fundraising projects for construction, maintenance, facilities renovation or improvement and other capital equipment purchases must be approved in writing by the business administrator, the Executive Director, and the ALA board.
-(See capital fundraising section below.)
+17. All fundraising projects for construction, maintenance, facilities renovation or improvement and other capital equipment purchases must be approved in writing by the business administrator, the Executive Director, and the ALA board.

 GENERAL FUNDRAISING STANDARDS

 1. ALA reserves the right to prohibit, restrict or limit any fundraising activities.